technologycoder/lucene-solr/solr/contrib/ltr/README.md

   <!--  Transformer that will encode the document features in the response.
   For each document the transformer will add the features as an extra field in the response.
-The name of the field we will be the the name of the transformer enclosed between brackets (in this case [features]).
+The name of the field will be the the name of the transformer enclosed between brackets (in this case [features]).
   In order to get the feature vector you will have to specify that you want the field (e.g., fl="*,[features])  -->